on orders of $85 or more

 Gross has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Gross, Grosse, Grose and others.

-Gross Settlers in the United States in the 17th Century
+Gross Settlers in United States in the 17th Century

 - Sampson Gross, who arrived in Virginia in 1637

-Gross Settlers in the United States in the 18th Century
+Gross Settlers in United States in the 18th Century

 - Johan Gross, who arrived in New York in 1709

 - Johan Jorg Gross, who landed in New York in 1709